Gagi1993/CjejuniTyper/README.md

 bash CjejuniTyper.sh -I
 ```

 installs software dependencies only.
-It does **not** create the HS, LOS, VF or MLST typing databases.
+It does **not** create the HS, LOS, VF or MLST typing databases. **But databases are currently setup with git clone command.**

 Default database paths used by the script: